JaegerwaldDev/EightBallClicker/README.md

 # EightBallClicker

 Eight Ball Clicker is a small game that can be played in a browser.
+It's gameplay loop consists of clicking the Eight Ball, and getting new skins & upgrades from the shop.